QusaiAlsaidi/AFRAS/README.md

 Project Supervisors: Dr Joseph Mani, Dr Vijaya Padmanabha

 This was a final project for our Computer Science Bachelor's Degree in Modern College of Business and Science.

+For more details, please look at the Project Report